Mewa Singh Lopoke: Aftermath

 Neither the police nor the Vancouver Immigration officials believed that Mewa Singh acted alone.
 Although officials believed there to be a larger plan behind the murder, the Immigration Department was unable to make a compelling case to support these suspicions.
 However, officials still arrested several members of the Shore Committee (nearly all of them Ghadrite) with the charge of inciting Mewa Singh to murder Hopkinson.
 Later authorities dropped these charges for lack of evidence.

 A year after Mewa Singh was hanged, on January 11, 1916, he was acknowledged and eulogized in Ghadar Party literature.
 On the second anniversary, in 1917, Vancouver Sikhs congregated for several days at the Gurdwara by Fraser Mills, the location of Mewa Singh's cremation.
 In the following year, the number of Sikh attendees grew to five hundred, even though there were only about seven hundred Sikhs in BC.

 Contemporary memory and legacy

+Film and literature

+A film named as Guru Nanak Jahaz on his life has been made with Tarsem Jassar in lead role.
+The film was released on 1 May 2025.

 Annual commemoration

 For the Sikh community of Vancouver, Mewa Singh is a martyr and his martyrdom is celebrated every year in the Khalsa Diwan Society's Gurdwara on Ross Street.
 Also, this occasion is marked and celebrated by other Sikh temples across Canada, and in the United States as well.
 In Sikh circles, Mewa Singh is often referred to with the honorific title "Bhai" (or "brother"), which is accorded to those Sikhs who have distinguished themselves in their deeds for the community.

 In 2015, the 100th anniversary of Mewa Singh's martyrdom was commemorated by the Prof. Mohan Singh Memorial Foundation.
 Taking place at the old British Columbia jail site in New Westminster at 7:45 AM - the same location and time of Mewa Singh's execution – members of the Sikh community paid tribute and respect to Mewa Singh for his sacrifice and contributions to the Ghadar Party.